 Tip 1: Briefly explain the need of having a quality manager with the best qualities

 Tip 2: Outline the qualities that a quality manager should possess.

 “One takes many forms for them to improve themselves.
 It can be mental, social, emotional, or physical.
 Either way, the qualities one chooses will always have a profound impact on their ability as a manager.

 Focus – when a manager is focused, they are keen to note the minor details that come his way to distract him and his time towards achieving their goals.

 Accountability – this is being responsible for the work your and your team.
-It is easy when work is going on well but the when the work goes bad, that’s when the real test comes.
-An accountable manager is able to set up and fix the issues as well as motivating the workers.
+It is easy when work is going on well but when the work goes bad, that’s when the real test comes.
+An account manager is able to set up and fix the issues as well as motivate the workers.

-Emotional intelligence – this relate to a manager being able to lead with understanding.
+Emotional intelligence – this relates to a manager being able to lead with understanding.